These 5 simple and inexpensive ways to update a builder grade bathroom will help you create a space you love without spending a ton of time and money!

 (The color is Sherwin Williams Rainwashed, color matched in Behr Marquee paint.)

-our master bathroom vanity in the townhouse
+our primary bathroom vanity in the townhouse

 The color that we painted the vanity is Behr Iron Mountain, and if you're looking for details, you can read all about the vanity painting project in this post.

 I gave our townhouse half bath a refresh for less than $50 (!!!), and it included this beautiful new color for the vanity, Behr Clear Pond.
-You can see the entire transformation here.
+You can see the entire powder room transformation here.

-And if you're really brave, you can do what Anna from Ask Anna Moseley did and paint your shower tile AND bathtub!
-The transformation is truly incredible, and she says it's even holding up well a year later-- amazing!
+And if you’re really brave, you can do what Anna from Ask Anna Moseley did and paint your shower tile AND bathtub!
+The transformation is truly incredible, and she says it’s even holding up well a year later– amazing!

-2. Upgrade the Mirror
+2. Upgrade the Bathroom Mirror

-In many of our bathrooms we have just had the very large, plain builder grade mirrors, which work fine, but if I have the chance, I always like to give them a little update!
-In our townhouse master we did a simple DIY and framed in the existing mirror...
+In many of our bathrooms we have just had the very large, plain builder grade mirrors.
+These work fine, but if I have the chance, I always like to give them a little update!

 I actually planned on doing the same thing and framing in our current master bathroom mirror.
 We even bought some reclaimed wood boards to do it.
 But even though we tried our hardest to select the very straightest boards, they were still a bit bowed, which would have made them hard to attach to the mirror.

-When we realized this, we decided to save the boards for another project, removed the mirror (which was super simple-- we just had to pull off the clips and the mirror came right down), and put new mirrors up in its place.
+When we realized this, we decided to save the boards for another project, removed the mirror (which was super simple– we just had to pull off the clips and the mirror came right down), and put new mirrors up in its place.

-I found the new mirrors at Hobby Lobby for 50% off, making them $45 a piece, so it was less than $100 for the pair of them!
-Woot!
 We were even able to give the old mirror away to a friend who was planning on using it in their workout room, so it was a win for everybody.

 This last mirror upgrade kind of combines my first and second update ideas: paint + mirrors!
 The mirror in our townhouse half-bath was chintzy and gold and looked really outdated.
-I simply painted it white, and I think it ended up looking pretty charming!
-(Plus, there was a medicine cabinet hidden behind it, so it was really functional too!)

-3. Change Out Hardware
+4. Change Out Hardware

 Changing out hardware is a quick, easy, and inexpensive fix, and it can really go a long way to change up the look and feel of the piece.
-The vanity in our townhouse master bathroom actually went through a couple transformations before I got it right, but we got there eventually! 🙂

 The final hardware that was the "winner" was from Hobby Lobby.
 It has been a few years since I purchased it, so I'm not sure if they still carry the same type, but they always have a great selection of knobs and pulls.

-4. Add Pretty Shelves
+5. Add Pretty Shelves

 I may be a bit biased because shelves are one of my very favorite ways to decorate the walls in any room, but I think they look especially lovely in the bathroom.
 The vertical space above the commode just seems made for them!